LydiaLyd/new-project/README.md

-A template for use in new projects.
+A template for usage in new projects.